2severity/Cool-Discord-Nuker/README.md

 # Disclaimer:
 Depeding on the bot hosting service ur using, it will affect the speed of the nuker.
 I recommend using Visual Studio Code over replit if ur on pc.
 If ur on mobile use replit or something else.
+Also this was made for educational purposes only, I am not responsible for what others decide to do with this code.

 # Contributors
 Severity#0002